compbiozurich/UZH-BIO392/course-results/2020/Nina-Desboeufs/Day-04_VariantNomenclatureFileFormats.md

 --------------

 ## 3. Variant Formats
 Miscellaneous variant formats are commonly used in bioinformatics depending on the use-cases.
 Great information source about different formats [here](https://genome.ucsc.edu/FAQ/FAQformat.html).
+In short:

+* Fasta and FastQ (Unaligned sequences, FastQ (especially short read sequences))
+* SAM/BAM (Alignments)
+* BED (Genomic ranges)
+* GFF/GTF (Gene annotation)
+* Wiggle 􏰥les, BEDgraphs, BigWigs (Genomic scores)
+* VCFs (variants)

 ### SAM
 The Sequence Alignment/Map (SAM) format is a _tab_-delimited text file originated from **SAMtools** (as BAM and CRAM).
 This last one is a software to post-process short DNA sequence read alignments.
 SAM takes into account the sequence reads as well as the alignment data that link short reads to a reference sequence.